anmolsahoo25/reach-lending-pool/write-up.md

 Now all we have to do is implement the logic for each participant class!

 # 5. Implementing and testing the logic for lending users
+_Code can be found here - [step-3](https://github.com/anmolsahoo25/reach-lending-pool/tree/trunk/step-3)_

+In this section, we will modify our reach program and implement the logic for the `Lenders`.
+Let's take a look -

 # 6. Implementing and testing the logic for borrowing users